 In its lawsuit, Genius said it estimated that approximately 40% of lyrics for new music displayed in Google’s search results feature lyrics “that are being unlawfully misappropriated from Genius’s website.”

 According to Genius, which provides a database of annotated lyrics, when the company contacted both Google and LyricFind about the issue, they “assigned blame elsewhere but otherwise continued their unlawful behavior.”
-The lawsuit accuses the two companies of “unethical and unfair anticompetitive practices” and breach of contact.
+The lawsuit accuses the two companies of “unethical and unfair anticompetitive practices” and breach of contract.
 In addition to monetary damages, Genius is seeking injunctions against Google and LyricFind to bar them from misappropriating its content.

 Genius’ beef with Google and LyricFind first got an airing this summer in a Wall Street Journal article describing the company’s grievances.